hughrun/pocketsnack/README.md

 This command has an 's', not a 'z', and the short version is a 'u', not an 'a'.

 You need this to authorise your app.
+This command is automatically run by `install.sh`.
 Everything else works exclusively on the command line, but _authorise_ needs to open a browser to complete the authorisation process, so you need to run this on a machine with a web browser.
 It will authorise your app with your user, wait for you to confirm that you have completed the authorisation (by typing 'done') and then add the token to `settings.py`.
+Use it if you want to change the Pocket account you are using with pocketsnack.

 ## action commands